ICanBoogie/Routing/README.md

 ## Controllers

 Previous examples demonstrated how closures could be used to handle routes.
 Closures are perfectly fine when you start building your application, but as soon as it grows you might want to use controller classes instead to better organize your application.
-You can map each route to its [Controller][] class, or group related HTTP request handling logic into an [ActionController][] class.
+You can map each route to its [Controller][] class, or use the [ActionTrait][] or [ResourceTrait][] to group related HTTP request handling logic into a  controller.